byett/dsd/Nexys-A7/Lab-2/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

+* STOP HERE AND SKIP DOWN TO STEP 5.
+COME BACK ONCE YOU START WORKING ON MODIFICATIONS

 * Click 'Program Device' then xc7a100t_0 to download hex4counter.runs/impl_1/hexcount.bit to the Nexys A7-100T board

 * The four digit counter counts from 0000 to FFFF (see [Modifications](https://github.com/byett/dsd/tree/CPE487-Fall2025/Nexys-A7/Lab-2/Modifications) for an eight-digit counter)